 Marlayna originally joined the Creative Services team as an intern during her final semester as a photography student at UMBC.
 After graduation, she made the leap to become a freelance photographer, opening her own business focused on event, editorial, and lifestyle portraits.
 She also accepted a part-time position at Creative Services and is glad (despite the surreality) to be back walking around campus on a regular basis again.
 During school, Marlayna livened up her senior year playing Ultimate Frisbee.
 In her free time she likes going to concerts, traveling to different cities and exploring, or just catching up with friends at coffee shops.

 Jenny earned her bachelor’s degree in English from Goucher College, and her M.F.A. in Creative Writing & Publishing Arts from the University of Baltimore.
 She has worked as a newspaper reporter, a graphic designer and an editor.
-Currently, she is director of alumni and development communications at UMBC.
+Currently, she is director of marketing at UMBC.
 She enjoys hiking, running, poetry, book arts, the interwebs, comic books, and zombie movies.
 See more of her work at kineticprose.com.